mohinigurjar/Event-Management/Readme.md

 <li> PUT - /api/events/:id/register - for registering a user for an event
 <li> PUT - /api/events/:id/cancel-registration - for cancelling a particular registration
 </ul>

+# Example

+For creating an event, use postman and send the /api/events API endpoint with post method, sending JSON body:

+<pre><code>
+{
+    "title" : "Christmas",
+    "location" : "Agra",
+    "capacity" : 100,
+    "date" : "30-10-25"
+}
+</code></pre>

+And in response a row will be added in the events table with the given details including a unique id too.